What are the 5 Reasons to Ask About Uterine Fibroid Embolization (UFE)?

 Hysterectomy either partially or fully removes the uterus.
 Even with a myomectomy, the tissue of your uterus needs to be cut into in order to remove the fibroids.
 With UFE, your uterus is preserved as the fibroids are made to shrink and eventually die through inserting a catheter into the artery, leaving the possibility for you to conceive in future.

 You can read about the differences between UFE and hysterectomy here: https://www.usafibroidcenters.com/uterine-fibroid-treatment/hysterectomy-vs-ufe/

 3. Less risk than invasive fibroid treatments

 There are fewer risks with UFE as the procedure doesn’t require general anesthesia, which is the norm with many surgeries.
-Only a light sedative is required during treatment.
+Only a light sedative is necessary during treatment.
 You will not be asleep, like with general anesthesia, just very relaxed.
 Complications such as pelvic infection, bleeding, or injury to internal organs associated with surgical procedures, such as a hysterectomy or myomectomy, are highly unlikely with UFE.

 4. Limited scarring

 During a UFE procedure, the interventional radiologist will make a small nick in your groin or wrist to place the tiny catheter.
-Once the catheter is placed, they will inject beads of embolic agents into your blood vessels to block the supply of blood to the fibroids.
-This small cut is covered by a bandage, where no stitches are needed.
+Once the catheter is in place, they will inject beads of embolic agents into your blood vessels to block the supply of blood to the fibroids.
+The specialist will then cover the small cut with a bandage, where no stitches are needed.
 The chance of developing scar tissue within the abdomen are minimal because the procedure is performed within the artery.

 5. Quick recovery

 You may experience cramping, which is usually the most uncomfortable 24 hours after the procedure and typically treated by pain medication.
 For a week after the procedure, the cramping will be mild, and you may feel fatigued and have nausea.
 UFE is performed as an outpatient procedure; therefore, most women are back to their normal activities the second week after the procedure.